prysm.polynomials#

 XY polynomials.

-Convert a mono-index j into the x and y powers.
+Convert a mono-index j into the m and n powers.

 Contemporary XY monomial for a given m, n.